natalib1/Perceptron/README.txt

 #Python 3.5.0
 #Written with jupyter notebook

-#HTML file - code and run results
+#Percepptron.html - code and run results

 #Description:
 Perceptron that separates Binary numbers multiplied by 1 and 0: